Knee Bursitis

 • Modify Activities Wisely: Make mindful changes to your daily activities to prevent aggravating the condition and foster a conducive atmosphere for recovery.

-• Adopt a Healthy Lifestyle: Prioritize maintaining a healthy weight and embracing habits that contribute to knee health, positively impacting your overall healing journey.
+• Adopt a Healthy Lifestyle: Prioritise maintaining a healthy weight and embracing habits that contribute to knee health, positively impacting your overall healing journey.

 • Stay Consistent with Home Exercise Programs: Adhere diligently to the home exercise program prescribed by your physiotherapist, ensuring steady progress throughout your recovery.